10% OFF

 Imported/Exported

-Shows if the car was brought into or taken out of the UK in the past.
+Shows if the vehicle was brought into or shipped out of the UK, affecting its history, insurance costs, and possible resale value.

 Scrapped Alert